Xeon: Pentium III Xeon

 In 1999, the Pentium II Xeon was replaced by the Pentium III Xeon.
 Reflecting the incremental changes from the Pentium II "Deschutes" core to the Pentium III "Katmai" core, the first Pentium III Xeon, named "Tanner", was just like its predecessor except for the addition of Streaming SIMD Extensions (SSE) and a few cache controller improvements.
 The product codes for Tanner mirrored that of Katmai; 80525.

 The second version, named "Cascades", was based on the Pentium III "Coppermine" core.
-The "Cascades" Xeon used a 133 MHz bus and relatively small 256 kB on-die L2 cache resulting in almost the same capabilities as the Slot 1 Coppermine processors, which were capable of dual-processor operation but not quad-processor operation.
+The "Cascades" Xeon used a 133 MT/s front side bus and relatively small 256 kB on-die L2 cache resulting in almost the same capabilities as the Slot 1 Coppermine processors, which were capable of dual-processor operation but not quad-processor or octa-processor operation.

 To improve this situation, Intel released another version, officially also named "Cascades", but often referred to as "Cascades 2 MB".
 That came in two variants: with 1 MB or 2 MB of L2 cache.
-Its bus speed was fixed at 100 MHz, though in practice the cache was able to offset this.
+Its bus speed was fixed at 100 MT/s, though in practice the cache was able to offset this.
 The product code for Cascades mirrored that of Coppermine; 80526.